kzlsahin/SerialNoAnalyser/README.md

 # SerialNoAnalyser

-This application is to be used to analyse the serial no diversity inside a database in order to infer the need for applying a control system for the engine serial no registration system.
+This application is used to analyse the diversity of registered serial numbers coming from a database in order to infer the need for applying a control system for the engine registration system.